 - What made you laugh today?
 Did anything happen to make you sad?

 - Did you (build/make/draw/write) something today?

 - I saw that you have new blocks.
 What do you think about those?

-- Share lesson plans with parents and families.
+- Share lesson plans with families.
 When they know what is happening in the program, they can encourage conversations and extend learning at home.

 - Display daily happenings on a family bulletin board.

 - Share photographs with families via e-mail or social media.

 - Using a laminated piece of construction paper and a dry-erase marker, write a brief sentence or two about what happened in the program that day.
 When families pick up their children at the end of the day, they have something to discuss with their little ones on the way home.